As life gets more hectic, it is all too easy to go without sleep. In fact, many Americans only get 6 hours of sleep a night or less.

 Talk with your health care provider if you are often tired during the day, or lack of sleep makes it hard to do daily activities.
 There are treatments available to improve sleep.

-Philip P, Sagaspe P, Taillard J. Drowsiness in transportation workers.
-In: Kryger M, Roth T, Dement WC, eds.
+Sullivan SS, Carskadon MA, Dement WC, Jackson CL.
+Normal human sleep: an overview.
+In: Kryger M, Roth T, Goldstein CA, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
-6th ed.
-Philadelphia, PA: Elsevier; 2017:chap 74.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 2.

-Van Dongen HPA, Balkin TJ, Hursh SR. Performance deficits during sleep loss and their operational consequences.
-In: Kryger M, Roth T, Dement WC, eds.
+Van Dongen HPA, Balkin TJ, Hursh SR, Dorrian J. Performance deficits during sleep loss and their operational consequences.
+In: Kryger M, Roth T, Goldstein CA, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
-6th ed.
-Philadelphia, PA: Elsevier; 2017:chap 71.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 79.